 PTO Trash Bags

-PTO trash bags will be available to purchase through the Intermediate school office, Elementary school office, as well as the Primary school office this year.
-As always, they are $10.00 a roll and are available in 3 different sizes and colors!
+PTO trash bags will be available to purchase through the Primary school office all year.
+As always, they are $11 a roll and are available in 3 different sizes and colors!

 Parent/teacher conferences at the Primary School are scheduled individually by teachers and parents.
 Parents are given opportunities to schedule dates and times at Open House held in August before school starts.
 Any parents that do not indicate a time preference are contacted directly by the classroom teachers for a scheduled time.
 Teachers will accommodate parental schedules as much as possible any time from October 24 through October 27, but are primarily scheduling conferences on Tuesday, October 24, and Thursday, October 26 from 4:00-7:00 p.m